jferstad/YRBS-predictions-public/README.md

 | [make_final_state_predictions.md](make_final_state_predictions.md) | [make_final_state_predictions.Rmd](make_final_state_predictions.Rmd) | Combines the LOO predictions with true proportions and makes predictions for all the states without responses to the focal questions. |

 #### Other contents
 * `data/` contains input and output CSVs used in the R code.
+NOTE: The raw survey data is not public data.
+Contact the author(s) to get instructions for how to acquire the raw datasets.

 #### Requirements
-* Git large file storage https://git-lfs.github.com/
 * R packages loaded into the R notebooks